andreian02/date-selection-app/README.md

 ## Things to add / Features to build and complete v3

 Add panel in the result table to allow filtering of strongest element day Finish up scoring system - Added scoring...  to quality check this, continue to test calendar results New feature...add finder to filter which element is the strongest within a window period

 FEATURES to be added individual cards
-Include Owner details in Payload - Collect using stores.
 Layout in the individual cards ... owner details to be added!

 Gui Ren Feature to implement (3/4 Done.)  > Installed the logic, validations required!
 To push results and show them in the individual cards!
 To add them as part of the overall score feature!

-Using new table format, confirmed on the details to show on table. (may change) Navigation + Breadcrumbs?  > adding some navigations. buttons or or simplier features, to add left card right card

-Adding Accordion to hide all details in detailed cards - maybe owner details.
+Using new table format, confirmed on the details to show on table. (may change) Navigation + Breadcrumbs?  > adding some navigations. buttons or or simplier features, to add left card right card Adding Accordion to hide all details in detailed cards - maybe owner details.
 Datedetails ten gods